gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 .. note::

-   The default 600-2400 range of the FTC Expansion Hub and FTC Control Hub can make it appear that popular servos like the goBILDA Dual Mode servos and REV Smart Robot Servo have less range then advertised.
+   The default 600-2400 range of the FTC Expansion Hub and FTC Control Hub can make it appear that popular servos like the goBILDA Dual Mode servos and REV Smart Robot Servo have less range than advertised.
 You can use the following code to expand the range to 500-2500 microseconds.

    .. code-block:: java